 Being a designer is a job filled with creativity and imagination.
 But nevertheless, there are tons of organizational issues that need to be addressed.

-Fortunately, there are a bunch of templates and tools out there, which are perfect for easing a designer’s life.
+Fortunately, there are a bunch of templates and design collaboration tools out there, which are perfect for easing a designer’s life.

 We’ve gathered the handiest templates for designers to use in their daily routine.
 To give you an overview, we’ve categorized them into the most important topics:

 Whenever you’re applying for a design job, a high-quality design portfolio is essential.
 Since it’s one of the first things a potential client or employer will see, a portfolio gives an important impression about your skills and background.
 When done well, a great design portfolio can build trust, excite the viewer, and help you get the job.
 In case you want to learn how to build an impressive design portfolio, here’s a great article on creativebloq.